 - Disseminated: the big risk factors are broad spectrum antibiotics, TPN, central venous catheter, neutropenia and major surgical procedures.
 Beware: blood cultures can be negative or delayed.
 Use the nifty Candida score to see if preemptive Candida therapy is warranted.

-- Endocarditis often heroin users or a complication of central lines.
+- Endocarditis: often heroin users or a complication of central lines, especially right sided.
 At least 4.2% of candademias will have endocarditis (PubMed).

 Serial (1-3)-Beta-D-glucan has good diagnostic parameters in cancer patients (PubMed).